Fermented Foods For Dogs: Guts & Glory

 Respect Your Dog's Taste Preferences - Fermented foods have quite a strong, tangy taste and some dogs will not like them.
 If your dog continues to refuse the new food after a number of attempts, it's best to respect your dog's taste preferences, and move along.

-Fresh and Fermented Veggies - If you are already feeding vegetables to your dog - and I hope you are - you can consider exchanging some of the fresh vegetables in your dog's diet for fermented veggies.
-For example, feed fresh vegetables 3 or 4 days a week, and fermented veggies the rest of the days, or try a combination of both.
+Fresh and Fermented Veggies - If you are already feeding vegetables to your dog - and I hope you are - consider exchanging some of the fresh vegetables in your dog's diet for fermented veggies.
+For example, feed fresh vegetables 4 days a week, and fermented veggies the rest of the days, or try a combination of both.
 It's all about your dog's tolerance and preferences, and what you have in stock.

 Where to Buy - You can buy fermented vegetables, or make your own.
 Check out the 'health food' refrigerated section of the grocery store or health food stores for fermented veggies.
 If you choose to buy fermented vegetables, read the label to make sure they don't contain onions, or another ingredient your dog shouldn't eat.
 Check the sodium levels (especially important for dogs with heart or kidney issues).
 I buy a fermented red cabbage, beet, and pear product that my dogs really enjoy.